 To inform members about state and federal environmental legislation, regulations and policy.
-ABI advocates for environmental legislation and regulations based on sound science in an effort to eliminate burdensome provisions.
-ABI promotes commonsense practices and legislation to protect and improve the quality of our state's natural resources while supporting business and industry growth improving the quality of life for all lowans.
+ABI advocates for environmental legislation and regulations based on sound science to eliminate burdensome provisions.
+ABI promotes commonsense practices and legislation to protect and improve the quality of our state's natural resources while supporting business and industry growth that improves the quality of life for all lowans.